hussainmir234/Leanring-XML/README.md

-# Leanring-XML
+#XML Learning Repository
-XML Learning Repository
+T
-This repository is dedicated to my XML learning journey at Virtual University.
+his repository is dedicated to my XML learning journey at Virtual University.
 Here, I will be sharing concepts, assignments, examples, questions, and eventually a fully functional project.
 The purpose of uploading this repository on GitHub is to provide a learning pathway for newcomers and help them accelerate their XML learning.
 Table of Contents
-•	Getting Started
+#•	Getting Started
-•	Assignments
+#•	Assignments
-•	Examples
+#•	Examples
-•	Questions
+#•	Questions
-•	Final Project
+#•	Final Project
-•	Contributing
+#•	Contributing
-•	License
+#•	License
 Getting Started
 If you're new to XML, start by exploring the basic concepts.
 I will share my learning materials, including tutorials and articles, to help you understand the fundamentals of XML.
 Assignments